DilpreetMann25/DilpreetMann25.github.io/README.md

 # 🧑‍💻 Dilpreet Mann's Portfolio Website

 Welcome to my personal portfolio website repository!
 This project showcases my development skills, personal projects, and professional experience as a Computing Science student at Simon Fraser University.
-It’s built with clean HTML, CSS, and JavaScript, and is fully responsive for both desktop and mobile users.
+It’s built with clean HTML, CSS, and JavaScript, and is fully responsive for desktop.

 ---